jonasbth/bike-sim-app/README.md

 ## Visualization of the simulation
 A visualization of the simulation was made using the mapping library [Leaflet](https://leafletjs.com/).
 For the running application it is available at localhost:1337/map.html.
 The JavaScript source file is [src/map.mjs](backend/public/src/map.mjs).

 Bikes in a ride are shown as blue dots, and available bikes in green.
-For bikes low in battery (typically below 15 %), running bikes are violet and available bikes orange.
+For bikes low in battery (typically below 15 %), running bikes are violet and available bikes are yellowish.
 When the battery is completely discharged, the bike is shown in red and stops, if it was in a ride with a user.

+The city border is indicated by a dashed rectangle, as well as the parking zones, which also have a darker appearance.
+Charging stations are indicated by battery symbols.

 The path traveled by an individual bike is shown as a gray dashed line.
-The city border is indicated by a rectangle, as well as the parking zones.
-Charging stations are indicated by symbols.
+Where the paths make a sharp turn, a ride was finished and a new one started.
 Note that the bikes are confined within the city border.

-If the simulation is left running, all bikes will eventually stop as they are discharged.
-Below is a picture of a sample simulation, which has been running for a few minutes.
+If the simulation is left running, all bikes will eventually stop, as they are discharged.
+Below is a picture of a simulation, which has been running for a few minutes.
+The city is Karlskrona, Sweden.

 ![Bike simulation in Karlskrona](simulation.png)